Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 ### Signer Class + Fetch / XHR
 On the other hand, if you prefer to use Fetch or XHR, you can also `import Signer from from @amplify/core` and use it to sign your request directly.

+The following is the function to sign requests.
 Note that part of the code is adopted from AWS Amplify library.
 ```javascript
 import Auth from '@aws-amplify/auth';
 import { Signer } from '@aws-amplify/core';